johngit23/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Summation

 In short, a typo.
-Gotta love'em.
+Ofcourse its a typo, slippery and hard to find.
 In full, the WordPress app was encountering a critical error in `wp-settings.php` when tyring to load the file `class-wp-locale.phpp`.
 The correct file name, located in the `wp-content` directory of the application folder, was `class-wp-locale.php`.

 Patch involved a simple fix on the typo, removing the trailing `p`.
+John was able to finally upprehend the culprit and deliver the justice Ubuntu 24.04 container seeked for so long.

 ## Prevention

 This outage was not a web server error, but an application error.
 To prevent such outages moving forward, please keep the following in mind.

 * Test!
 Test test test.
 Test the application before deploying.
-This error would have arisen and could have been addressed earlier had the app been tested.
+This error would have risen and could have been addressed earlier, had the app been tested regularly.

 * Status monitoring.
 Enable some uptime-monitoring service such as [UptimeRobot](./https://uptimerobot.com/) to alert instantly upon outage of the website.